Prachi-7463/AI-Chatbot/README.md

 2. Description

 This chatbot interacts with users and responds to study-related questions using predefined responses and keyword matching.
+To make the conversation feel more natural, the chatbot uses Python's time module to add small delays before certain responses, creating a more human-like interaction experience.

 3. Features